Over 1,000 Lufthansa flights canceled as staff strikes

 BERLIN (AP) — More than 1,000 Lufthansa flights were canceled Wednesday because of a one-day strike by the airline's German ground staff, affecting tens of thousands of passengers in the latest travel turmoil to hit Europe.

 About 134,000 passengers had to change their travel plans or cancel them altogether.
-At least 47 connections had already been canceled on Tuesday, German news agency dpa reported.
+At least 47 connections were canceled Tuesday, German news agency dpa reported.

 Lufthansa's main hubs in Frankfurt and Munich were most affected, but flights were also canceled in Duesseldorf, Hamburg, Berlin, Bremen, Hannover, Stuttgart and Cologne.

-At Frankfurt airport, 725 of 1,160 scheduled flights were canceled for the day, according to a spokesman for airport operator Fraport.
-Flights operated by other airlines, which are usually supported by Lufthansa ground staff, were also affected, dpa reported.
-Lufthansa itself had given the number of 646 strike-related flight cancellations for Wednesday.

-The ver.di service workers’ union announced the strike on Monday as it seeks to raise pressure on Lufthansa in negotiations on pay for about 20,000 employees of logistical, technical and cargo subsidiaries of the airline.

-The walkout comes at a time when airports in Germany and across Europe already are seeing disruption and long lines for security checks because of staff shortages and soaring travel demand.
+Airports in Germany and across Europe were already seeing disruption and long lines for security checks because of staff shortages and soaring travel demand.

-As inflation soars, strikes for higher pay by airport crews in France and Scandinavian Airlines pilots in Sweden, Norway and Denmark have deepened the chaos for travelers who have faced last-minute cancellations, lengthy delays, lost luggage or long waits for bags in airports across Europe.
+As inflation soars, strikes for higher pay by airport crews in France and Scandinavian Airlines pilots in Sweden, Norway and Denmark have deepened the disruption.
+Travelers have faced last-minute cancellations, lengthy delays, lost luggage or long waits for bags in airports across Europe.

 Travel is booming this summer after two years of COVID-19 restrictions, swamping airlines and airports that don’t have enough workers after pandemic-era layoffs.
 Airports like London’s Heathrow and Amsterdam’s Schiphol have limited daily flights or passenger numbers.

-The Lufthansa strike started early Wednesday at 3:45 a.m. local time and is set to end early Thursday.
-Such “warning strikes” are a common tactic in German labor negotiations and typically last from several hours to a day or two.
+The Lufthansa strike started Wednesday at 3:45 a.m. local time and is set to end Thursday at 6 a.m.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.